Don’t let your fast-growing business burn you out

 Why the Tree?
 Trees create a simple analogy for the four levels of decisions encountered in running businesses.

-Leaf decisions – relatively simple even if not made or implemented correctly, they pose no risk to the health of the tree (the business) - these are the easiest to delegate to your team.
+Relatively simple even if not made or implemented correctly, they pose no risk to the health of the tree (the business) - these are the easiest to delegate to your team.

-Branch decisions – these will have more impact on the business.
+These will have more impact on the business.
 They still need to be delegated, but the actions taken and the outcomes of these actions need to be routinely reported on.
 This builds trust and creates accountability.

-Trunk decisions – these will have a material impact on the business.
+These will have a material impact on the business.
 The decision needs to be evaluated, options reviewed and a decision on the preferred action needs to be made by the key manager with responsibility to implement.
 Once the agreed action has been implemented, the outcomes need to be reported on and learnings reviewed & shared.

-Root decisions – the most important decisions the business make.
+The most important decisions the business make.
 Options need to be evaluated at the most senior level, with input from all relevant staff.
 Implementation is rarely delegated off, but outcomes and learnings from the actions taken should be shared where appropriate.

 Effective delegation processes can be readily implemented in any business, it takes some courage and trust, but it will deliver improved business performance and it will free the owner up from getting dragged into the low level issues and decisions that lead to burn-out.